AlexandreCarlton/pokeapi-dump/README.md

 ## Motivation

-The existing endpoint contains a wealth of data but it is locked behind an remote endpoint, introducing a non-negligible latency cost.
+The existing endpoint contains a wealth of data but it is locked behind an remote endpoint, introducing a non-negligible latency cost and the potential for rate-limiting.

 Furthermore, spinning this up locally requires multiple services and a python installation.